P3R-CO/openrgb-container/README.md

   *  ASUS and ASRock motherboards have their RGB controller on an SMBus interface that is not accessible by an unmodified Linux kernel (for now).
 I am working on getting patches submitted upstream, but for now you must patch your kernel with the provided OpenRGB.patch file.

-  *  Allowing access to SMBus from UnraiOS Console
+  *  Allowing access to SMBus from Unraid OS Console

       1. Load the i2c-dev module: `sudo modprobe i2c-dev`